confusingSmile/RoomstheGame/readme.txt

 Questions: Not well-thought out yet. plan is to have 1 door going to a "better" room, than the other doors.
 Hints: similar to questions, except they don't end with a "?"

+Commands:
+/?, /help: should bring up some help text like in most command-line interfaces /left, /right, /up, /down: move left right up and down respectively /use: use an item
+/unlock (subject to change) use a key, may be merged with /use, becoming /use key /search searches the room for items
+/pick up <item name>  pick up an item

+methods and when they're used:
+Player:
+	getGeneratedItems() used by RoomFactory and Item to generate objects appropriate to the player's progression getGatheredItems() used by...wait do I need this?
+I can use $this when calling useItem() useItem() used by the game when the /use command is given travel() used by the game when the /left, /right etc. commands are issued getCurrentRoom() used in travel()
+	getCurrentItemEffects() not used yet
+	getDoorsUnlocked() currently unused but will be used  by the game to display progression unlockKeyDoor() used when the /unlock (/use item key)  command is issued getHunger() used by the game to display hunger obtainItem() used when the /pick up  command is used